numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 [HAN2010] N. Hansen, A. Auger, R. Ros, S. Finck, and P. Posik (2010).
    Comparing Results of 31 Algorithms from the Black-Box Optimization Benchmarking BBOB-2009.
-Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference 2010, ACM, pp. 1689-1696
+In *Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference 2010*, ACM, pp. 1689-1696

 ..
 [HAN2009fun] N. Hansen, S. Finck, R. Ros, and A. Auger (2009).
    Real-parameter black-box optimization benchmarking 2009: Noiseless